AdobeDocs/adobeio-events/aem/aem_healthcheck_servlet.md

 This section shows your [Adobe IMS configuration](./aem_ims_config.md) and checks that this AEM instance is able to exchange JWT tokens with Adobe IMS.

-### Adobe IO Events Osgi Mapping Configurations checks
+### Adobe I/O Events Osgi Mapping Configurations checks

-This section lists the `Adobe IO Events Osgi Mapping Configurations` you deployed.
+This section lists the `Adobe I/O Events Osgi Mapping Configurations` you deployed.

-### AEM as an Adobe IO Events provider checks
+### AEM as an Adobe I/O Events provider checks

 This section lists:
 * the Adobe I/O Events API url: by default `https://api.adobe.io/events/`
 * the ping to the above Adobe I/O Events API...
 * the Adobe I/O Events' Provider metadata persisted in Adobe I/O control plane
-* the various Adobe IO Events' Metadata associated with the `Adobe IO Events Osgi Mapping Configurations` listed in the previous section
+* the various Adobe I/O Events' Metadata associated with the `Adobe I/O Events Osgi Mapping Configurations` listed in the previous section

 **Note that if needed, the above will also create/update the Adobe I/O Events Provider Metadata (POST-ing or PUT-ting it to Adobe I/O Events API)**